How to interpret signs and symbols to guide myself?

 2. Feel: gently ask “what happens in my body when I notice this sign?”

-3. Ask: From that grounded practice, you can enquire what the sign is inviting you to remember or know
+3. Ask: From that grounded practice, you can enquire what the sign is inviting you to know

 4. Gently act: you might re-align your decisions or actions or even pause for a moment

-This practice should strengthen your self leadership, so remember not to hand your whole self over and use only as guidance.
+This practice should strengthen your self leadership and understanding, so remember to use only as guidance without handing your whole self over.

 Previous